psu-epl/psu-epl.github.com/RF-Chamber.md

 The RF Chamber is located on the 4th floor of the Engineering Building at PSU (1930 SW 4th Ave.) in room .
-Here we can help take preliminary measurements before official emc tests are made, measure radiation pattern of antennas, and make acoustic measurement.
+Here we can help take preliminary measurements before official emc tests are made, measure radiation pattern of antennas, and make acoustic measurements.

 ## Specifications:
 Room Size: 18' X 14' X 8' ()